-As used by my guitar and music tuition school for many years with much success, I am happy to now offer these worksheets for you to download and preview before deciding to purchase.
+As used by my guitar and music tuition school for many years with much success, I am happy to now offer these worksheets for you to download for free.

 These PDF worksheets are part of an interactive book that was designed as printable lesson templates for our students.
 I carefully crafted each page to use as a teaching aid when tutoring students on guitar and music theory.
 This includes interactive worksheets for finding scales and chords on the guitar, and blank templates for rehearsing and even writing new songs.

 For my music school, I wanted to make these worksheets reusable, so by laminating each page and then using a whiteboard marker whilst teaching allowed me to teach in a more visual and interactive way.
 Pairing this alongside the printable worksheet handouts, I found my students had picked up the lessons a lot quicker and easier.
 Learning this system, I am positive you will too. 🙂